The 9 Factors of Success

-No matter how big or how small your business, there are 9 Factors that need to be covered in order to make sure you are building an asset.
+No matter how big, or how small your business, there are 9 Factors to consider to ensure you are building an asset.

-Building a business that is independent of the owner is absolutely critical.
-Otherwise you have built yourself a job – actually it’s worse than that, because with a job you can quit.
-You can’t just quit and not come back with a business.
-You have responsibilities and you have commitments.
+Building a business that is independent of the owner is critical.
+Otherwise you have built yourself a job – a job you can’t quit overnight due to responsibilities and commitments to fulfil.

-Sometimes you have to walk before you can run and putting in place the fundamentals make creating a scalable business so much more efficient.
+You have to walk before you can run.
+Mastering the fundamentals make creating a scalable business so much more efficient.

-That is our goal with the 9 Factors – to cover the 9 key areas that you need to master in your business to truly create a small business that is independent from you.
-So you can spend your time doing the things that you choose to.
+Our goal with the 9 Factors of Success is to help you learn the key areas you need to master in your business so you can;1.
+Create a small business that is independent from you2.
+Spend your time doing things you choose to.

 Factor 1 – Leadership

 Why are you in Business?
 What do you want to get out of it?
 How will you communicate your vision and lead your team?
-And, how will you know you are there?
-That is just four questions asked of small business leaders.
+And, how will you know when you’ve reached your goals?
+These are four critical questions asked of small business leaders.

 Taking it one step further, how will you use the cash from your business to build the personal life of your dreams?
-Using your small business to generate financial independence, all while providing for your day to day living, is an essential objective.
+You should aim to use your business to provide for your day-to-day living and create financial independence.

-Tying your personal goals to your business goals will help you reach your desired end state all that much faster.
+Tying your personal goals to your business goals will help you reach your goals faster.
 But to get there you have to know what you want.

-Small business can make you big money … if you can identify the issues that hold small business back.
-And a big part of that is … small business thinking.
-Don’t let limiting beliefs hold you back – change your mindset, change your business and leverage thinking big!
+Small business can make you big money if you can identify and mitigate the issues that hold small business back.
+A big part of that is small business thinking.
+Don’t let limiting beliefs hold you back.
+Change your mindset, change your business and think big!

 Factor 2 – Management

 What gets measured gets done.
-Small Business Owners generally don’t have the resources to manage the never-ending capturing of information with no end outcome or use.
-That makes the key word here “proportion”.
+Small business owners rarely have the resources to capture extensive data with no end outcome or use.

 Factor 3 – People & Culture

-There are so many quotes on staffing matters but at the heart of it, employees are there to make the business run.
-But that doesn’t mean that you can’t have fun.
-Set boundaries, provide your staff with your Vision and they either find it uncomfortable and move on – or they stay and they thrive.
+Small business teams can be close like family but at the heart of it, employees are there to make the business run.
+But that doesn’t mean you can’t have fun.
+Set boundaries by providing your staff with your business Vision.
+They will either find it uncomfortable and move on – or they stay and thrive.

-Working in small business is not like working with big business, NGO’s or in government.
-Accountability is an essential part in the day to day role of any employee.
-So finding A-Players is essential.
+Accountability is an essential part in the day-to-day role of any employee, so finding A-Players is essential.
 But what if you can’t afford to pay competitive salaries?
 How can you find and develop the best people for your business?
-Do you want to learn how you become a workplace that attracts and retains A-Players?
+How do you become a workplace that attracts and retains A-Players?

-Being able to identify the right staffing mix and tools to keep everyone aligned is a big part of managing the people and culture aspect of your business, along with the tools that you will use to keep alignment between everyone working with you.
+Being able to identify the right staffing mix and tools to keep everyone aligned is a big part of managing the people and culture in your business.

-But this isn’t all about your team – self leadership and liberating you from the Business through systems and training is also critical.
+But this isn’t all about your team.
+Self leadership and liberating you from your business using systems and training is also important.

 Factor 4 – Brand

-This is more than just your corporate colours, logo and website.
-This speaks to who you are as a business, the nature of your product or service, and the standards you maintain for those who expeirence it.
+Brand is more than just your corporate colours, logo and website.
+Your brand speaks to who you are as a business, the nature of your product or service, and the standards you maintain for those who expeirence it.

-How can you build predictability into how your business can both make your brand promise, and then deliver on that promise – every single time?
+How can you build predictability into making your brand promise, and delivering on that promise – every single time?